Adroiti/docs-for-code-review-tools/checkstyle-OneTopLevelClass.md

 ## Description

-Checks that each top-level class, interface or enum resides in a source file of its own.
+Each top-level class should reside in a source file of its own to avoid any confusion or misunderstanding.
 If file doesn't contain public class, enum or interface, top-level type is the first type in file.

 ## Examples